 - 1/2 cup whole milk

 - 1 cup shredded swiss cheese

-- 6 ounces flaked imitation crab meat , chopped or torn into small pieces
+- 6 ounces flaked imitation crab meat or real lump crab meat , torn into small pieces

 - 4 whole scallions , diced

 - Preheat oven to 350 degrees F. Coat a 9-inch pie plate with nonstick cooking spray.

 - In a large bowl, whisk together the eggs, mayonnaise, milk, flour, salt, and sriracha.
 Stir in the cheese, crab, and scallions.

 - Pour mixture into prepared pie plate (and use a fork to distribute the contents, so you get the goodies in every bite!)

 - Bake until edges are puffed and a knife inserted in the center comes out clean, about 40-45 minutes.
 (If you notice the edges are browning too quickly, tent with foil.)